kingsdigitallab/alice-thornton/frontend/posts/blog/2023-06-15-tragical-transactions-at-newton.md

   - letters
 ---

-Edited on 30 June 2024 to reflect the fact that [North Yorkshire County Record Office](https://nycroblog.com/) have now located the original copy of the letter, that Joanne Edge had first read on microfilm.

 Last month, Cordelia Beattie wrote a [blog post](https://blogs.bl.uk/untoldlives/2023/05/bringing-up-a-chicken-to-peck-out-their-eye-a-nieces-betrayal.html) for the British Library's *Untold Lives* series about Thornton's account of her betrayal by her niece, Anne Danby.
 In Thornton's version of events, she had housed and fed Danby and her maid, Barbara Todd, after they had been thrown out of their accommodation by Danby's sister-in-law, Margaret, in 1667.
 Yet, instead of being offered their thanks, Thornton claims that Danby, Todd and some of her own maids repaid her by spreading rumours about her relationship with her daughter Nally's suitor, Thomas Comber, who was also living at the Thornton's house at East Newton, while he was curate of Stonegrave minster (their parish church).

 ![Portrait of Thomas Comber hanging on a wall]({{"/assets/img/posts/thomas_comber.jpg" | url}} "Thomas Comber on the wall at Stonegrave Minster.
 Cordelia Beattie"){.media-left}